silviamaggi/smd-com/_posts/2021-01-17-deactivated-my-instagram-account.md

 Without even wanting it, I started the new year by cleaning up my digital life.
 I deleted my Facebook, WhatsApp, Pinterest and Goodreads accounts.
 Finally, I deactivated the Instagram one.
 Last summer I left Twitter.
 It’s possible to spend too much time on LinkedIn, but that account stays.

-What I could never be able to delete is [my Flickr](https://www.flickr.com/photos/silvia-m/){:target="_blank" rel="noopener" title="View my profile on Flickr"}, even when I didn’t use it for long periods.
+What I could never be able to delete is [my Flickr](https://www.flickr.com/photos/silvia-m/){:title="View my profile on Flickr"}, even when I didn’t use it for long periods.
 The reasons are both emotional and practical: I have many pictures and memories organised in albums.
 When I browse them, I can see the progress made in photography and where I was in my life.

 While Instagram main interest switched to creators, brands and what they sell, **Flickr never changed its focus on photography**.
 I re-started from there, without feeling the urge to post something.

 ## Useful links

 <ul class="smd-ul">
-<li><a href="https://now.northropgrumman.com/this-is-your-brain-on-instagram-effects-of-social-media-on-the-brain/" target="_blank" rel="noopener">This is Your Brain on Instagram: Effects of Social Media on the Brain</a> (on Now)</li>
+<li><a href="https://now.northropgrumman.com/this-is-your-brain-on-instagram-effects-of-social-media-on-the-brain/">This is Your Brain on Instagram: Effects of Social Media on the Brain</a> (on Now)</li>
-<li><a href="http://www.theguardian.com/technology/2018/sep/17/instagram-is-supposed-to-be-friendly-so-why-is-it-making-people-so-miserable" target="_blank" rel="noopener">Instagram is supposed to be friendly.
+<li><a href="http://www.theguardian.com/technology/2018/sep/17/instagram-is-supposed-to-be-friendly-so-why-is-it-making-people-so-miserable">Instagram is supposed to be friendly.
 So why is it making people so miserable?</a> (on The Guardian)</li>
-<li><a href="https://www.flickr.com/about" target="_blank" rel="noopener">Flickr, About</a></li>
+<li><a href="https://www.flickr.com/about">Flickr, About</a></li>
-<li><a href="https://blog.flickr.net/en" target="_blank" rel="noopener">Flickr Blog</a></li>
+<li><a href="https://blog.flickr.net/en">Flickr Blog</a></li>
 </ul>

 <div class="smd-responses my-5 pt-3">